2. Getting Started

 spicyc

-again: spicyc -c my-http.spicy
+again: spicyc -c my_http.spicy

 will show the C++ code,

-and spicyc -p my-http.spicy
+and spicyc -p my_http.spicy

 will show the intermediary HILTI code.